Installing the Agent for IBM AIX, Linux x64, and PowerPC 64 LE (Java)

 2. Define root as owner, assign the group in which the start user belongs, set the execute bit for the group and set the SetUID (s-bit) for the Agent file owner.

-Example for x64
+Example for Linux x64

 • chown root ucxjlx6